Can AirPods® be used as hearing aids?

 How do AirPods compare to traditional hearing aids?

-AirPods are one-size-fits-all, meaning that while the earbud may fit into your ear, it isn’t built to the specific contours of your ears.
+Although AirPods Pro come with five sizes of silicone ear tips, they’re certainly not customized.
+While the earbud may fit into your ear, it isn’t built to the specific contours of your ears.
 This can lead to discomfort when wearing the device for long periods of time.

-Hearing aids, on the other hand, can be custom-molded to fit into your ear canal or to sit comfortably behind your ear, allowing you to wear your devices all day long.
-Custom molding, and general advice on what type of hearing aid may be best for your needs should be from a licensed hearing care professional.
+Prescription hearing aids, on the other hand, can be custom-molded to fit into your ear canal or to sit comfortably behind your ear, allowing you to wear your devices all day long.
+Custom molding and general advice on what type of hearing aid may be best for your needs should come from a licensed HCP

-As for hearing aids, once your hearing care professional has tested your hearing, they will program your hearing aids to allow you to hear comfortably and confidently for your lifestyle needs.
-These programs can also be adjusted if your hearing loss needs should change.
+As for prescription hearing aids, once your HCP has tested your hearing, they will program your hearing aids to allow you to hear comfortably and confidently for both your hearing loss and lifestyle needs.
+These programs can also be adjusted if your hearing loss needs change.

 Are you suffering from hearing loss?